LinaSeto/power-outage-impact/README.md

   frameborder="0"
 ></iframe>

-From this confusion matrix, we can see that the precision score is about 0.8871 and the recall score is about 0.8967.
+From this confusion matrix, the precision score is about 0.8871 and the recall score is about 0.8967.
 The precision and recall are both high and balanced effectively as seen in the matrix and F1-score, which achieves the main goal to minimize both cost and danger.

 ## Fairness Analysis
+To assess the fairness of my model, I performed a permutation test to compare the F1-score for high and low urbanization areas using `'is_HIGH_URBAN'`.
+Comparing model performance in areas of high and low urbanization levels is of concern as this model may not be as reliable for a certain urbanization level.
+With the trend towards urbanization and population growth in cities, it would be especially concerning if the model performs significantly worse for areas of high urbanization.

+**Null Hypothesis:** The F1-score of the final models is the same for high and low urbanization levels.
+(The model is fair)

+**Alternate Hypothesis:** The F1-score of the final models is lower for high urbanization than for low urbanization levels.
+(The model is not fair)

+**Test Statistic:** Difference in F1-score in high and low urbanization areas (high_urban_f1 - low_urban_f1)

+**Significance Level:** 0.05

+<iframe
+  src="assets/fairness_emp.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+After performing a permutation test with 10,000 simulations, I found an **observed statistic** of about -0.0976 with a **p-value** of about 0.0019.
+Because the p-value < 0.05, we reject the null hypothesis.
+There is convincing evidence that the F1-score of the final model is lower for high urbanization than for low urbanization levels.
+This implies that the model is not fair and that it performs worse for areas of high urbanization.
+This is a cause for concern in applying this model.